tab4moji/ESPAVRISP/README.rst

 AVR ISP over WiFi for MicroPython on ESP8266/ESP32
 ==================================================

-This library is originally written in Arduino sketch by Kiril Zyapkov.
+This library is originally writeen in Arduino sketch by Kiril Zyapkov.
 This library ported in micropython also allows an ESP8266/ESP32 module with the HSPI port available to become an AVR In-System Programmer.

 Hardware